2 Control flow, structs, modules and types

 _ = eu;

 However, in Zig, we can also write an anonymous struct literal.
-That is, you can write a struct literal, but not especify explicitly the type of this particular struct.
+That is, you can write a struct literal, but not specify explicitly the type of this particular struct.
 An anonymous struct is written by using the syntax .{}.
 So, we essentially replaced the explicit type of the struct literal with a dot character (.).

 While the second argument is a struct literal that lists the values to be printed into the template message specified in the first argument.
-You normally want to use an anonymous struct literal here, so that, the zig compiler do the job of specifying the type of this particular anonymous struct for you.
+You normally want to use an anonymous struct literal here, so that the zig compiler do the job of specifying the type of this particular anonymous struct for you.

 const std = @import("std");